cysouw/diathesis/text/c03_summaryDia.md

 ### *Perzeptiv* (*sehen/hören/fühlen/spüren+Infinitiv*) {#sec:summary-sensativ}

 The ~~Perzeptiv~~ (full discussion in [@sec:infinitive-sehen] and subsequent sections) is a novative that consists of one of the verbs of sensation *sehen/hören/fühlen/spüren* with an infinitive.
 The new nominative is an observer/experiencer of the main verb.
 The erstwhile nominative is turned into an accusative.
-That possibly results in a double accusative construction when there already was an accusative present [@next a,b].
+This diathesis sometimes results in a double accusative construction, viz. when there already was an accusative present [@next a,b].
 This diathesis can be used with all verbs that can be experienced as an observer.
-Note that these verbs of perception can also be used with an explicit *dass* complement clause [@next c], but such constructions are not coherent, and thus no diatheses.
+Note that these verbs of perception can also be used with an explicit *dass* complement clause [@next c], but such constructions are not coherent, and thus there is no diatheses in these constructions.

 ::: ex
 a.
 Der Bäcker backt einen Kuchen.